tlepple/data_origination_workshop/README.md

   *  This should complete within 10 minutes.
 ---

+---
+###  Workshop One Refresher:

+If you didn't complete my first workshop and need a primer on Iceberg, you can complete that work again in this platform by following this guide:  [Workshop 1 Exercises]().
+If you are already familiar with those items please proceed.
+A later step has all of that workshop automated.

+---

 ###  What is Redpanda?
   * Information in this section was gathered from their website.
 You can find more detailed information about their platform here:  [Red Panda](https://redpanda.com/platform)
 ---